-Each Member Group is responsible for nominating candidate(s) within that Member Group to become a Representative of the AAC2017.
+Each Member Group is responsible for nominating candidate(s) within that Member Group to become a Representative of the AAC.
 The Adblock Agent will facilitate this process by providing a means for nominating the Representatives of all respective Member Groups.
-An election will be held prior to September 1, 2017.
 After the election, the AAC will take over responsibility for this process.